 We start our process by researching possible contenders for the review, and we make our selections based on online reviews, popularity, or interesting, unique products we feel deserve possible recognition.
 Product testing begins with assembly and moves to side-by-side testing and comparisons before being used in the real world.

-Ease of Use
+Testing Ease of Use

 How easy it is to transport a portable crib for travel is a key metric to this gear category.
 This includes the overall carry weight of the products as well as their shape and overall measurements.
 Weight and Size are critical when it comes to selecting a portable crib.
-We weigh and measure each product in the same way with the same device using the same tester for accuracy and an apple to apple comparison.
-We also considered the type of carrying handles including the design, placement, comfort and whether or not you will be able to carry the unit for longer distances or fit it in smaller spaces.
-If it isn't good for travel then it isn't a great travel style crib.
+We weigh and measure each product in the same way with the same device using the same tester for accuracy and an apple-to-apple comparison.
+We also considered the type of carrying handles, including the design, placement, comfort, and whether or not you will be able to carry the unit for longer distances or fit it in smaller spaces.
+If it isn't good for travel, then it isn't a great travel-style crib.

 We evaluated mattress design and materials, cover fabric, and how much potential support the mattress might provide under the baby's weight.
 If it depresses easily, leaving the baby resting on a hard bottom, it earned fewer points.
 If it is soft but firm and thick enough to prevent sore spots, it earned more points.
 We also tested for parent comfort and how difficult it is to bend into the crib to lay baby to sleep or comfort them in the middle of the night.
 Cribs with the lowest overall height and wider openings are the most comfortable for parents, especially those who are more petite or extraordinarily tall.